longitachi/ZLPhotoBrowser/README.md

 ● 4.5.2
   Fix:
     Fix the bug in the image cropping interface where the image is not displayed correctly when zooming in and the crop ratio is not 0.
-● 4.5.1
-  Add:
-    Add xcprivacy file to the project.
-  Fix:
-    Fix the bug causing a crash when continuously switching between front and rear cameras.
-    Fix the bug where the status bar in the album thumbnail interface sometimes does not display.
 ...
 ```